Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 All major airlines in the U.S., as well as many international carriers, have loyalty programs.
-Airlines group into alliances, so you can often use your airline rewards to book flights with a partner airline.
+Most airlines are grouped into alliances, so you can often use your airline rewards to book flights with a partner airline.

 To earn miles with an airline, you need to sign up for its loyalty program, which will reward you for each flight you take.
-Plus, you can earn miles flying with the airline’s partners – just make sure you include your membership number in the reservation.
+Plus, you can earn miles flying with the airline’s partners — just be sure to include your membership number in the reservation.

-Most U.S. airline programs also have co-branded credit cards.
+Also, most U.S. airline programs have co-branded credit cards.
 These can provide additional perks and help you earn miles faster by offering higher rewards rates and allowing you to earn on non-airline spending.

 Popular airline loyalty programs and credit cards